mbrsagor/backend-drf/README.md

 * Master

-> if you want to fix any kind of database migrations, you should follow these instructions.
+> If you want to fix any kind of database migrations, you should follow these instructions.

 >> Open your terminal:
 ```bash